vivek-appscms/linguistto/translate/arabic-to-english.md

 ---
 layout: translate
 fileName: arabic_to_english
 from: ar
 to: en
 permalink: arabic-to-english-sentence-translation
+tool: arabic-to-english-sentence-translation
 ---